Don’t Lose your Rating: Tips for Maintaining or Improving your Writing Quality

 Filler is described as any content that does not contribute new, relevant information to an order.
 Repeating the same information multiple times or writing sentences that are grammatically correct but contain no new information is likely to get your article marked as filler.
 The biggest difference between 3- and 4-star work is filler; filler is not tolerated at the 4-star level.
 Clients paying for higher quality levels often want their content to rank well on Google or other search engines, and filler makes this nearly impossible.
 Filler also makes your work less interesting to read and often generic or similar to other works.

-2. Basic Capitalization, Punctuation and Spelling
+2. Basic Capitalization, Punctuation, and Spelling

-While our rating team is looking for correct usage of all punctuation and correct capitalization of proper nouns, there are a few key things to keep in mind that, if done incorrectly, can very quickly lower your rating.
+While our rating team is looking for correct usage of all punctuation and correct capitalization of proper nouns, there are a few key things to keep in mind that, if done incorrectly, can quickly lower your rating.
 These are the kinds of mistakes that make writing look unprofessional and unappealing to clients.

 - Make sure to capitalize the first word of a sentence.
 It sounds obvious, but when writing quickly, it can be easy for your finger to miss the shift key.
 This is true of proper nouns as well.

-- Always capitalize the word “I”.
+- Always capitalize the word “I.”

 - Punctuate each sentence with a period or the appropriate end punctuation.
 Again, it sounds obvious, but when writing in a hurry, this is the kind of typo that can be detrimental to your rating.